 Come out and catch a glimpse of local mining history.
 Remains of many small mines can be found in several locations on the property.
 Mica minerals can still be seen sparkling in the rock faces or along the trails edge!

 Amazing Places, Amazing People

 Amazing Places deserve to be explored by Amazing People.
 We want to see and read all about your visit to the Mine Loop Trail.
 We’ll post your photos and stories here!
+Connect with us

 Now you can keep a record of the Amazing Places you have visited.
 Download our handy Amazing Places Frontenac Arch Biosphere Checklist

 Take the guess work out of planning your cycling, hiking or paddling adventure to this Amazing Place with these downloadable trail descriptions from the Frontenac Arch Biosphere Network

 Cycling: Sydenham & Desert Lake Loop

 While you’re there, check out the rest of the extensive trail network winding through FAB!